yi-wen-tung/Shift-Work-Psychosis-meta-analysis/README.md

-Creates a forest plot displaying individual study effect sizes, the overall effect, and risk of bias assessments Generates a Baujat plot to help identify influential studies Conducts Influence and Outlier Analysis for sensetivity Calculates the Q-statistic and I² values for heterogeneity
+Creates a forest plot displaying individual study effect sizes, the overall effect, and risk of bias assessments Generates a Baujat plot to help identify influential studies Conducts Influence and Outlier Analysis for sensetivity Calculates the Q-statistic, I² values and prediction interval for heterogeneity

 ## AI Statement